GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts: Benchmark Design

-\textbf{Scaffold \& Size Shift --- Covariate Shift.} The scaffold pattern, illustrated in Fig.~\ref{fig:c}, is a significant structural characteristic to describe the core structure of a molecule \citep{yongye2012molecular}.
-Analogously, the molecular size is also an important biochemical characteristic.
+\textbf{Scaffold \& Size Shift --- Covariate Shift.} The scaffold pattern, illustrated in Fig.~\ref{fig:c}, is a significant structural characteristic to describe the core structure of a molecule \cite{yongye2012molecular}.
+Analogously, molecular size is also an important biochemical characteristic.
 We categorize the two shifts as covariate shifts because the shift in scaffold and size primarily reflects a shift in the marginal input distribution $\mathbb{P}(X)$ across domains, while the labeling rule $h$ and $\mathbb{P}(Y|X)$ are kept invariant.

-\textbf{Assay Shift --- Concept Shift.} {We classify assay shift as concept shift since shifts in assays can be viewed as modifying the experimental procedures and conditions.
-Such modifications may alter the resulting binding affinity value for the same set of molecules, described as a change in $\mathbb{P}(Y|X)$.} Note that we adopt three distribution shift cases in DrugOOD, \textit{i.e.}, lbap-core-ic50-assay, lbap-core-ic50-scaffold, and lbap-core-ic50-size, covering assay, scaffold, and size shifts, and follow the same design of domain splits and sub-group splits as DrugOOD.
+\textbf{Assay Shift --- Concept Shift.} We classify assay shift as concept shift since shifts in assays can be viewed as modifying the experimental procedures and conditions.
+Such modifications could alter the resulting binding affinity value for the same set of molecules, described as a change in $\mathbb{P}(Y|X)$.
+Note that we follow the same design of domain splits and sub-group splits as DrugOOD.